99nakamoto/algorithm/README.md

-CC150
+Algorithms
 =====

-This folder contains 3 Eclipse projects:
+## Content

-1. CC150v4 solutions
+All java codes here are solutions to algorithmic questions.

-1. CC150v5 solutions
+## Note

-1. source code of non-CC150 questions
+This folder contains 3 Eclipse projects.

 In Eclipse, create seperate projects for each folder.
 Enjoy coding!